 We regularly meet once per week for chanting liturgy (gongyo) and meditation service.

-For public health safety, many places throughout the Washington DC region are suspending public meetings and services to limit spread of novel coronavirus COVID-19 (SARS-CoV-2).
+Since 3/14/2020, for public health safety, we suspended in-person indoor meetings and services to limit spread of novel coronavirus COVID-19 (SARS-CoV-2).
 We hope you stay healthy and in good spirits.
 Please reach out if in need of community support.

 2402 Mount Vernon Avenue